Antoine-Studer/HippoTech/README.md

 ## Config of the database

 Install PostGreSQL
-- make the password be 'admin'
+- make the password 'admin'
 - don't change the port